karakays/lfcs/README.md

 `sudo sysctl net.ipv4.forward=1`

+##### `sysctl.conf`

 `/etc/sysctl.conf` contains parameters that are applied during boot.
 To make current runtime parameters permanent, add it to `sysctl.conf`.
 To apply the current configuration set without a reboot

 `sudo sysctl -p`

 ### XXVI.
 Kernel modules

-Kernel `modules` are facilities that can be loaded or unloaded at runtime and they do not require a system restart to function.
-Modules are mostly device drivers but also could be a custom network protocol or a filesystem etc. It's responsibility of the distribution to include driver modules for every device that the system needs.
+Linux retains _monolithic_ architecture.
+Kernel `modules` are facilities that can be loaded or unloaded at runtime.
+Modules are mostly device drivers but also could be a custom network protocol (tcp, ip, iptables) or a filesystem (ext4, vfat) etc. It's responsibility of the distribution to include driver modules for every device model, filesystems etc.
-Once a `module` is loaded, it becomes a fully funcitonal native part of the monolithic kernel, with few restrictions.
+Once a module is loaded, it becomes a fully funcitonal native part of the monolithic kernel, with few restrictions.
+Modules might depend on each other and can be used by one or more processes at a time.

-#### Module utilities
+#### Utilities

 Modules have `*.ko` file extension and can be found in `/lib/modules/<kernel-version>/`.
-Modules depend on a specific kernel version during build time.
-A modules can be used by one or more other modules.
+Modules are built with a specific kernel version.
+A modules can also be used by one or more other modules.

 List loaded modules also displaying # of processes using the module and its dependants,

 `lsmod`

-Load a module directly,
-`insmod` <modulename>

-Unload a module directly,
-`rmmod` <modulename>
+##### `modprobe`

-Load or unload a modules with dependency management, `modprob <modulename>`
+Load or unload a modules with dependency management for both load and unload.

+`modprob <modulename>`
 `modprob -r <modulename>`

+Load a module straight,

+`insmod <modulename>`

+Unload a module straight.
+It's not possible to unload if the module is used by another module or by a process.
+`rmmod <modulename>`

-Rebuild the module dependency database,
+Generate or update module dependency db,

 `depmod`

 Display module details such as version, module dependencies, supported hardwares, what parameters can be supploed during loading etc.
-`modinfo` <modulename>

-#### Module utilities
+`modinfo <modulename>`

 Modules can be loaded specifying parameters